MoDELSVGU/.github/profile/README.md

-## SQLSI: Model-driven security on data-centric applications
+## VGU Modeling_Lab

-The research in this project
+Our main research focuses on model-driven methodology with the emphasis on security.

-focuses on developing a novel model-driven approach for enforcing Fine-Grained Access Control policies in Data-centric applications.
+In particular, we are developing a novel model-driven approach for enforcing Fine-Grained Access Control policies in Data-centric applications.